 What a registered childminder is

-A childminder is someone registered either with Ofsted or a childminder agency to provide childcare and education in their own home for more than two hours a day for payment or reward.
+A childminder is someone registered either with Ofsted or a childminder agency to provide childcare and education in their own home or in non-domestic premises for more than two hours a day for payment or reward.

 Registered childminders are self-employed and run their own businesses.